 A Local’s Guide to Brooklyn

 No trip to NYC is complete without a walk across the Brooklyn Bridge – but do yourself a favor and do it early!
-I recommend starting on the NYC side and making your way across to Brooklyn.
+The bridge gets extremely busy during the day, both with tourists and New York locals.
+Arrive shortly after sunrise (or during for great views), and you’ll find a relatively empty bridge.
+Both of these shots were taken shortly after sunrise.
+Although the views are slightly better walking towards Manhattan, I recommend starting on the NYC side and making your way across to Brooklyn.
+You can always turn around for Downtown Manhattan views.
 For the easiest access take the 4/5/6 subway to Brooklyn Bridge – City Hall station.
+If you’re starting on the Brooklyn side then take the F to York street station.
 Make sure to watch out for bikers while on the path!

 Once across the bridge you can explore DUMBO, a neighborhood named after its location down under the Manhattan Bridge overpass.
-Head to Washington and Water St to snap a photo at the famous Instagram spot, before wandering down by the water.
+Head to Washington and Water St to snap a photo at the famous NYC Instagram spot, before wandering down to the water.

 Check out a list of the other best Instagram spots in NYC.